 - 1. You should have copies of the forms being used to evaluate you before your evaluation so that you may focus on certain criteria if you choose to (Appendix 1) - 2.
 It is all right to say "no" to too many extracurricular activities.
 Beginning teachers often think they have to do everything that is asked of them and do it well.
 There are just so many hours in a day and you have just so much energy.
-If it is too much for you, say no. It doesn't help anyone for you to be stretched that you cannot do anything well.
+If it is too much for you, say no. it doesn't help anyone for you to be stretched that you cannot do anything well.
 Sometimes less is more! - 3.
 Plan your lesson just as you would normally do, whether or not you are being evaluated.
 Just be yourself!
 Don't over do it!
 Don't stress over it!
 You should show the evaluator what you do on a regular basis. - 4.
 Ask a veteran colleague to observe your class before your evaluation for positive feedback. - 5.
 You might want to invite another colleague to observe before your evaluation for suggestions. - 6.
 Sharing experiences with others in the same situation can be of great help. - 7.
 When you receive your evaluation, if you do not agree with it, contact the MTA for advice.
-You may be advised to respond in writing to the administration.
+You may be advised to respond in writing to the administration. - 8.
+The principal and vice-principal are an important part of your support network.
+Don't wait for them to ask how things are going let them know.
+When the time is right, invite them into your classroom.
+Show an interest by being pro-active.